 501 West Superior Street | Architect: Bray & Nystrom | Built: 1910 | Lost: ca. 1965

-And sadly, like almost every other hotel in the neighborhood, by the 1950s the Holland House saw a dramatic decline in popularity; it closed in 1961.
-It was then demolished as part of the Gateway Urban Renewal Project.
-Duluth’s Radisson Hotel was built on the Holland House lot in 1970.
+Like other surrounding hotels, by the 1950s the Holland House had become a residential hotel; it closed in 1961 and was demolished in 1966 as part of the Gateway Urban Renewal Project.
+Duluth’s cylindrical Radisson Hotel, with its revolving rooftop restaurant, was built on the Holland House lot in 1970.